kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 ## Motivation

+PersistentVolumeClaims can accumulate over time in a cluster.
+When applications are deleted or migrated, their associated PVCs may be left behind, consuming storage resources and incurring costs.
+Currently, Kubernetes provides no mechanism to determine when a PVC was last actively used by a workload.

+Only Kubernetes has accurate knowledge of when a PVC is mounted by a Pod, making this the ideal place to track usage.
 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
 Describe why the change is important and the benefits to users.
 The